diegodduartebb/Colombia-Grid/README.md

 How to use:
 1. Clone this repository and run the whole Rscript.
-2. Merge your database with municipioscol.csv and municipioscol_labels.csv.
+2. Merge your database with municipioscol.csv and municipioscol_labels.csv (bases that resulted from running the Rscript).
 3. Copy and edit the code from my Rscript to graph whatever variable you want.

 For futher instructions read the guide inside the Rscript.